ESPRI-Mod/docs/mkdocs/docs/esgf/ansible_upgrade.md

 ### Settings

 !!! note
-    Custom and run these commands every time you execute the code of the procedure.
+    Custom and run these commands every time you execute the code of the procedure, from the machine which will run esgf-ansible.
+At the time of this writing, esgf-ansible is only installed on esgf-monitoring at ipsl.
     You must set the TAG_VERSION value at least.